Caramba997/JSTT/README.md

-# GitHub Data Collector
+# JSTT - JavaScript Testability Tool
- Scripts to collect data using GitHub and other APIs
+This app was developed to perform tasks and visualize data during a master's thesis.